 Historically, Colgate’s Operating Profit has remained in the range of 20%-23%

-- Colgate derives more than 75% income from outside of United States.
-The company is exposed to changes in economic conditions, exchange rates volatilities and political uncertainty in some countries.
+- Colgate derives more than 75% of income from outside of the United States.
+The company is exposed to changes in economic conditions, exchange rates volatilities, and political uncertainty in some countries.

-- Once such country has been Venezuela, where operating environment has been very challenging for Colgate and economic uncertainty due to wide exchange rate devaluations.
-Additionally, due to price controls, Colgate has restricted ability to implement price increases without governmental approval.
+- Once such a country has been Venezuela, where the operating environment has been very challenging for Colgate and economic uncertainty due to the wide exchange rate devaluations.
+Additionally, due to price controls, Colgate has a restricted ability to implement price increases without governmental approval.

-- Colgate’s ability to generate income continue to be negatively affected by these difficult geo-political conditions.
+- Colgate’s ability to generate income continues to be negatively affected by these difficult geopolitical conditions.

-- This has resulting in decrease of Operating Margin of Colgate in 2015.
+- This has resulted in a decrease in the Operating Margin of Colgate in 2015.